 - Shop for homemade gourmet jams, syrups, nut brittles and candies at Summerland Sweets

-- Pick up some homegrown gourmet mushrooms at What the Fungus (purchase online in advance, farm pick up available on Wednesdays only)
+- Pick up some homegrown gourmet mushrooms at What the Fungus (purchase online in advance, farm pick up available on specific days only)

 One of a kind events